wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/plan-optimize-network-performance-for-teams-phone-system/includes/2-understand-teams-network-requirements.md

 The checker also checks whether the load-balancer relay is QoS (Quality of Service) enabled, which means the load-balancer redirects packets to relay instance ports 3479-3481 (instead of 3478) depending on modality (audio = 3479, video = 3480, screenshare/data = 3481)

 > [!TIP]
-> TIP: By default, a default relay load-balancer relay FQDN for Worldwide Office 365 Endpoints is used.
+> By default, a default relay load-balancer relay FQDN for Worldwide Office 365 Endpoints is used.
 If you are working with a U.S. Government DoD tenant or U.S. Government GCC High tenant, you can edit the configuration file to test those endpoints

 ```console
 Microsoft Teams - Network Assessment Tool